 You're not writing the story of your life, so just focus on precisely what you think is misleading.

-Make your complaint logical and easy for someone to follow what your saying.
+Make your complaint logical and easy for someone to follow what you're saying.
 A good way of doing this is to follow the advice of the Plain English Campaign:

 Many organisations provide an online form for complaints (eg the ASA), but these can sometimes be inadequate or difficult to use.
-Organisations should also accept complaints made by email or letter.
+Organisations should also accept complaints made by email or letter, but some will reject anything not on their specific form.

 Keep a copy of your complaint and a copy of any leaflet, newspaper, etc so you can refer to it in the event of any query.
 Some organisations, such as the ASA, do not send you a copy of what you submitted in their webform.